Sequential Training of Neural Networks with Gradient Boosting: Experimental results

-From Table~\ref{table:results} and Fig.~\ref{fig:demsar}, it can be observed that, for the studied datasets, the best overall performing method is GBNN.
-This method obtained the best results in 14 out of 26 tasks.
-The neural network method with Adam as its solver obtained the best result in seven datasets.
-SGD and L-BFGS solver obtained both the best outcome in four datasets.
-In classification, the differences in average accuracy among the different methods are generally favorable to NN--Adam and GBNN.
-Although the differences between these two methods is generally small.
-This issue is especially evident in {\it Magic}, where the accuracy of GBNN is only 0.33 percent points worse than that NN--Adam.
-Although, small differences are not always the case.
-The most notable difference between these two methods is in {\it Tic-tac-toe} where NN--Adam is 8.35\% worse than the result obtained by GBNN.
-In contrast, the most favorable outcome for NN--Adam is obtained in {\it Hepatitis} and {\it Vowel} where its accuracy is 3.48\% and 3.84\% better than that of GBNN respectively.
-The results in classification for NN--L-BFGS and NN--SGD are generally worse than those of the other two methods.
-Although, for most datasets the differences are small.
+From Table~\ref{table:results} and Figure~\ref{fig:demsar}, it can be observed that, for the studied datasets, the best overall performing method is GBNN.
+This method reached the best results in 13 out of 26 tasks.
+The deep-NN model performed best in five datasets.
+The neural network method with Adam as its solver captured the best results in three datasets.
+SGD and L-BFGS solvers obtained the best outcome in two and one datasets, respectively.
+And finally, the AdaBoost--NN got the best performance in three datasets.
+In classification, the differences in average accuracy among the different methods are generally favorable to GBNN, NN--Adam and Deep--NN, although the differences between these methods are small in many datasets.
+For instance, in {\it Magic}, the accuracy of GBNN is only 0.13 percent points worse than NN--Adam.
+However, small differences are not always the case.
+One of the most notable differences between GBNN and second top ranked method is in {\it Tic-tac-toe} where Deep--NN is 2.92\% worse than the result obtained by GBNN and NN-Adam is more than 8 points worse.
+In contrast, the most favorable outcome for Deep--NN is obtained in {\it Vowel} and {\it Sonar}, where its accuracy is 6.83\% and 7.38\% better than that of GBNN, respectively.
+The results in classification for NN–L--BFGS, NN–SGD and AdaBoost--NN are generally worse than those of the other three methods.

 In regression, the results are more clearly in favor of GBNN.
-The proposed method obtains the best performance in all tested datasets except for two datasets ({\it Boston Housing} and {\it Energy heating}) in which GBNN get the second best result.
-The performance of NN--Adam in regression is suboptimal getting the worst performances in general.
-Solvers L-BFGS and SGD perform more closely to the performance of GBNN.
+The proposed method obtains the best performance in all tested datasets except for one dataset, {\it Concrete}, in which GBNN get the second best result.
+The performance of NN–Adam in regression is suboptimal getting the worst performances in general.
+Solver L-BFGS perform more closely to the performance of GBNN.